George Sands: Series 4

-George is devastated his love Nina has been beaten to death by vampires, only shortly after she has been given birth to their daughter Eve.
+George is devastated his love Nina has been beaten to death by vampires, only shortly after she has given birth to their daughter Eve.
 George spends most of the next month sitting on guard beside his daughter's crib, determined to protect her but emotionally shattered.
 To save his daughter from the vampires George partially transforms into a werewolf during a non full moon night.
 He does this by tricking his body into thinking that there is a full moon, granting him the strength needed to kill the vampires who threaten Eve.
 This saves his daughter but George also dies during the process, as the partial transformation gave him the enhanced strength without giving him the enhanced healing he needed to cope with the damage he was inflicting on himself, his last words being to ask Annie and fellow werewolf Tom MacNair to act as Eve's guardians, which they do.
 At the end of the series George is joined by his friends Annie, Mitchell, Nina and baby Eve in the afterlife.
 A reunion scene with the friends is never shown on television.

 Relationships

 Nina Pickering

 Nina and George are very close to each other.
 After becoming werewolves they both support each other a lot managing their condition and staying close to humanity.
-Nina has a calming influence of George, even as a werewolf.
+Nina has a calming influence on George, even as a werewolf.

 Nina is able to rip through the barrier that George has built up because of his own lack of confidence and the insecurity about himself.